sommai - Fotolia

 This tip is excerpted from a discussion thread posted on the SearchStorage website.
 The question was posed by user RickLR, who asked what issues he needs to be concerned with when determining the proper logical unit size (LUN) for his virtual storage.
 Two users offered their approach to solving this particular problem.
 Ziggy S said using smaller LUNs can help, but there's a downside.
 However, Alan McLachlan said it's not quite as simple as that.
 We then asked storage expert Brien Posey to weigh in on the conversation.
 Brien offered his arguments around creating one large LUN or many smaller LUNs.

-On our IBM Shark I can create one LUN over an entire raid set that shows up at the host computer as one disk, or, I can create several smaller LUNS and have several disks at the host computer.
+On our IBM Shark, I can create one LUN over an entire RAID set that shows up at the host computer as one disk, or I can create several smaller LUNs and have several disks at the host computer.
 Which is better?
-I was told once that it was better to have multiple smaller LUNS than one big one since many smaller LUNS would allow more concurrent I/O's from the OS.
+I was told once that it was better to have multiple smaller LUNs than one big one since many smaller LUNs would allow more concurrent I/Os from the operating system (OS).

 This would also apply to our EMC Symms with meta-volumes.

 The advantage of many smaller LUNs is that you can spread them over many array groups and use Logical Volume Manager (LVM) to create your volume groups (concatenation or RAID 0).
 This will give you the best potential performance on the back end.
 It is not the LUN size, though.
 It is the ability to distribute the I/O across many array groups.
 On Shark, I would suggest that an array group has no more than four LUNs from the same RAID 0 volume group.

 The downside of many smaller LUNs is that you eat up internal addresses.
 If you use a LUN size of 2 GB, the maximum capacity of your Shark is 8 TB (4,096 x 2 GB) no matter what size physical disk you use.

 Alan McLachlan: LUNs and application server load issues